docker/docs/desktop/extensions-sdk/architecture/index.md

 ## The backend

 Alongside a frontend application, extensions can also contain one or many backend services.
-In many cases, the Extension does not need a backend, and features can be implemented just by invoking docker commands through the SDK.
+In most cases, the Extension does not need a backend, and features can be implemented just by invoking docker commands through the SDK.
 However, there are some cases when an extension requires a backend
 	service, for example:
-- run long-running processes that must outlive the frontend
+- To run long-running processes that must outlive the frontend
-- store data in a local database and serve them back with a REST API
+- To store data in a local database and serve them back with a REST API
-- store the extension state, like when a button starts a long-running process, so that if you navigate away from the extension and come back, the frontend can pick up where it left off
+- To store the extension state, like when a button starts a long-running process, so that if you navigate away from the extension and come back, the frontend can pick up where it left off
-- accessing specific resources in the Docker Desktop VM, for example by mounting folders in the compose file
+- To access specific resources in the Docker Desktop VM, for example by mounting folders in the compose file

 > **Tip**